jcdavid21/harvest_prediction/README.md

 # 📊 XGBoost Regression Web App

 A simple Flask web application for training and evaluating an XGBoost regression model using a custom dataset.
-Includes visualizations, metrics, and predictions, all accessible through a web interface.
+Includes visualizations, metrics, and predictions — all accessible through a user-friendly web interface.

 ---